 - Please always remind me of what course you are taking.
-I teach a bunch of courses, and I have more than 150 students.
-Sometimes I forget what course you are taking, especially at the beginning of the semester. - I will respond to email within 12-18 hours, but usually within 2-4 hours.
+I will remember your story and your face, but I forget which course you are taking. - I will respond to email within 12-18 hours, but usually within 2-4 hours.
 I always respond to emails.
 If you have not had a response within 18 hours, I did not receive the email.
 Be sure to use your CU email address because sometimes Gmail and yahoo email accounts are filtered into my spam folder.